 Rolex and Biel

-Rolex SA in Geneva, the headquarters, is a worldwide commercial centre.
+Rolex SA, based in Geneva, is the headquarters and a worldwide commercial centre.
 The ROLEX factory in Biel is the centre of manufacturing.

 After the closure of the Indienne textile production in 1842, the watch industry was the driving force behind the city’s rapid development in the 19th and 20th centuries.

-The French language, already present in the city, became the second language by the immigration of a few thousand watchmakers from the Jura.
+The French language, already present in the city, became the second language with the immigration of a few thousand watchmakers from the Jura.

 Biel is a multifaceted cultural and industrial city nowadays.
 ROLEX, however, remains the world-famous industrial production (alongside OMEGA, for example).